forestgeo/fgeo.tool/cran-comments.md

 0 errors | 0 warnings | 1 notes

 New maintainer:
   Mauro Lepore <maurolepore@gmail.com>
 Old maintainer(s):
   Mauro Lepore <leporem@si.edu>

 * I have changed my email address.
-I'll soon do this in all "fgeo" packages.
+I'll soon do this for all "fgeo" packages.

-FIXME: Version contains large components (1.2.4.9000)

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+We checked 3 reverse dependencies from CRAN, comparing R CMD check results across CRAN and dev versions of this package:

+* We saw 0 new problems.
+* We failed to check 0 packages.